parallelinc/ahead/docs/scope.md

 - Confidence score.

 If models materially disagree on required fields, the record must enter manual review.
 The application must store each model's raw structured output, confidence, provider, model name, prompt or prompt version, input file references, and final selected result.

+Every AI call must be persisted as an auditable run.
+The system must store the exact AI input payload sent through the Laravel AI SDK, including prompts, messages, structured instructions, tool configuration, file references, document hashes, extracted text included in the request, provider, model, model parameters, and application prompt version.
+For large files, the database may store immutable storage references and content hashes rather than duplicating binary bytes, but the system must be able to reconstruct what the AI provider received.

+Every AI response must be persisted, including raw provider response, parsed structured output, validation errors, confidence values, token usage if available, finish reason, latency, provider request IDs if available, and any safety or refusal metadata returned by the provider.

+Consensus workflows must preserve every pass.
+If the first pass fails to reach agreement and the system performs a second pass, tie-breaker pass, adjudication pass, or human-assisted pass, that later run must be stored as a new historical AI run linked to the earlier runs.
+Never replace the first-pass input or output with the second-pass result.

+The frontend must be able to surface AI provenance for any AI-assisted field, including which provider and model produced the suggestion, what inputs were used, what other models said, whether consensus was reached, and whether a human accepted or overrode the result.

 The system must distinguish between: